 Accommodation: Hotel Eurostars das Artes

-Our trip starts with our arrival to Porto, the second biggest and most populated city in Portugal, just after Lisbon.
-Its population its about 250,000 inhabitants within its urban perimeter and 1,5 million in its metropolitan area.
+Our trip starts with our arrival in Porto, the second biggest and most populated city in Portugal, just after Lisbon.
+Its population its about 250,000 inhabitants within its urban center and 1,5 million in its metropolitan area.

-We meet up at the hotel´s lobby before dinner and brief about the tour.
+Before dinner at a local restaurant we meet at the hotel’s lobby to brief about the tour.

 Day 2: Porto – Ponte de Lima